raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 And reboot the Pi once to program the OTP with this setting.
 Where n is the bank of GPIOs which you wish to use.
 Bank 1 is GPIOs 22-26, bank 2 is GPIOs 39-43.
 Unless you have a compute module, you must use bank 1: the GPIOs in bank 2 are only available on the compute module.

+Once GPIO boot mode is enabled, the Raspberry Pi will no longer boot.
+You must pull up at least one boot mode GPIO pin in order for the Pi to boot.

 Once enabled, the GPIOs are mapped as follows:

 |Bank 1|Bank2|boot type|